VaishnavAmbilpur/Smart-Queue/README.md

 # Smart Queue

-Smart Queue is a web-based queue management system designed to simplify and digitize waiting lines in places clinic and Hospitals.
+Smart Queue is a full-stack web application that digitizes and simplifies queue management for real-world use cases such as clinics, service centers, offices, and counters.

-It allows users to take a queue number and view the current queue status, while staff can manage and advance the queue efficiently.
+Users can take and track queue numbers through a clean frontend interface, while the backend manages queue state, validations, and real-time updates.

 ---

 ## 🚀 Features

-- Users can take a queue ticket online
+- Digital queue ticket generation
-- View current queue status in real time
+- Real-time queue status tracking
-- Admin/staff can advance the queue
+- Backend-driven queue management
-- Clean and responsive user interface
-- Separate frontend and backend architecture
+- Modular backend architecture
+- Modern frontend built with Vite
+- Designed for scalability and real-world usage

 ---